-With utility costs rising, line dry laundry is becoming interesting again.
-Growing up I did not know there was another way of drying laundry except line drying.
-Maybe growing up you did not know there is another way than a dryer.
+With utility costs rising, line-dry laundry is becoming interesting again.
+Growing up, I did not know there was another way to dry laundry besides line-drying.
+Maybe growing up, you did not know there was another way than a dryer.
 That’s how things have changed.
-Anyway, if you want to know how to line dry laundry, you came to the right place.
+Anyway, if you want to know how to line-dry laundry, you have come to the right place.
 Here is everything you need to know about line-drying laundry.

 I have been line-drying all our clothes all my life.
-It started with helping my mother to hang laundry as soon as I could reach the cloth line that was running through our garden.
-We would line dry year-round in the heat of summer as well as the frost of winter.
-In the winter the laundry would often freezer dry.
+It started with helping my mother hang laundry as soon as I could reach the clothesline running through our garden.
+We would line-dry year-round, in the heat of summer as well as the frost of winter.
+In the winter, the laundry would often freeze-dry.
 We simply had no other option.

-Today there is another option, the dryer is a very convenient appliance right along with the washing machine and dishwasher.
+Today, there is another option: the dryer is a very convenient appliance, right along with the washing machine and dishwasher.
 Having the option to choose, we still line-dry all our clothing.
-We use the dryer for towels and bedding though.
-It is not that those things can not be also line dried, they can, but need a bit more room.
+We use the dryer for towels and bedding, though.
+It is not that those things cannot also be line-dried; they can, but they need a bit more room.
 I also love the softness of the towels that have been in the dryer.

-Line drying of course saves a lot of energy, it is better for our budget and the planet.
-It is very much possible to not use a dryer at all, personally, we are more for a middle way.
+Line drying, of course, saves a lot of energy; it is better for our budget and the planet.
+It is very much possible to not use a dryer at all; personally, we are more for a middle ground.

-To line dry laundry is simply a good homesteading practice.
-If something can be done the simple way, why not do it?
+To line-dry laundry is simply a good homesteading practice.
+If something can be done simply, why not do it?

 1. Outdoors

 Drying laundry outdoors is the most common practice.
-Laundry dries very quickly on a sunny day, and it is nice to be able to hang laundry outdoors to dry.
+Laundry dries very quickly on a sunny day, and it is nice to hang laundry outdoors to dry.

-Drying laundry in fresh air and sunshine also sanitizes the laundry.
+Drying laundry in the fresh air and sunshine also sanitizes it.
 Some stains go away when exposed to sunlight.

-A clothes drying rack has the advantage that it can be used indoors and outdoors, and even be moved if needed.
-If not in use, it can be folded and the rack takes up very little space.
+A clothes drying rack is useful indoors and outdoors, and can even be moved if needed.
+If not in use, it can be folded, and the rack takes up very little space.
 It is also a great rack to air out pillows or lay out a blanket.
-We get so many uses out of it, that I think no homestead should be without a drying rack.
+We get so many uses out of it that I think no homestead should be without a drying rack.

-To protect clothing to be carried away by the wind, you will need some Clothes Pegs that come in many different shapes and colors.
-Environmentally friendly the wooden clothes pegs would be top, but they tend to discolor, and even stain the laundry.
+To protect clothing from being carried away by the wind, you will need some Clothes Pegs that come in many different shapes and colors.
+Environmentally friendly, the wooden clothes pegs would be top-notch, but they tend to discolor and even stain the laundry.
 Since pegs last a very long time, we prefer using plastic Clothespins.
-The clothes pegs can be stored in a basked or clothespin bag.
+The clothes pegs can be stored in a basket or clothespin bag.

 2. Indoors

-When line-drying laundry indoors we have to make sure there is enough airflow.
+When line-drying laundry indoors, we need to ensure there is enough airflow.
 In our very airy climate, we want added moisture.
 In a humid climate, however, ventilation is key.

 This is our current setup.
 The area gets enough airflow between the heating shaft and the door.
-Since there is not so much room, we just have a foldable drying rack and a bar for hangers.
+Since there isn’t much room, we just have a foldable drying rack and a bar for hanging clothes.

 How to hang laundry

-It does matter how you hang laundry.
+It matters how you hang laundry.
 In the example picture, I hang the same shirt in 3 different ways.
-All of them would dry, however, the hanger example will dry more quicker, and the first example will be very wrinkled.
+All of them would dry; however, the hanger example will dry more quickly, and the first example will be very wrinkled.

-My practice is when taking out a piece of wet clothing shake it gently so it looks less wrinkled.
+My practice is to take out a piece of wet clothing and shake it gently so it looks less wrinkled.
 It also helps to dry a bit quicker.

 Tops are easier to dry on hangers, and bottoms on a drying rack.

-When hanging jeans or any other heavy fabric, making sure there is some airflow inside possibly helps to dry faster as well.
-If clothing needs too long to dry, it will start to smell musty.
+When hanging jeans or other heavy fabrics, make sure there is some airflow inside to help them dry faster.
+If clothing takes too long to dry, it will start to smell musty.
 How you hang it can make all the difference (see picture above).

 Socks, underwear, and small pieces can be hung on a special drying rack.